suetarazi/401-data-structures-and-algorithms/Linked List/readme.md

 BigO for inserting a node at the beginning is O(1).
 BigO for inserting a node before a node with a specific value is O(1).
+BigO for returning the value of the Kth node from the end is O(n)

 ## API
 * Insert method: takes in a value as an argument and adds a new node with that value and assigns it to the Head.